mintmtt/os/READ.md

-test GitHub with google colab and google drive test GitHub with google colab and google drive test GitHub with google colab and google drive
+test GitHub with google colab and google drive test GitHub with google colab and google drive test GitHub with google colab and google drive test GitHub with google colab and google drive